-Over the past couple of weeks, my inbox has been dominated by residents from across Walthamstow demanding action on racism – both in America and in the UK.
+Over the past month, my inbox has been dominated by residents from across Walthamstow demanding action on racism – both in America and in the UK.
 To help ensure everyone in Walthamstow is aware of what action is happening in response to this call for change please find an update below.
 If you would like to sign up to receive direct updates from me on these issues and are a resident of Walthamstow please use this form to consent to be sent this information.
 Please note due to parliamentary protocol I require the full name and postal address to confirm that recipients are Walthamstow constituency residents; those who are not will not receive updates from me due to these protocol requirements and should contact their own MP to raise concerns and to ensure their voices are heard accordingly.

 Whether supporting the Black Lives Matter movement, expressing horror and outrage at the murder of George Floyd in America and the response of the American President Donald Trump or seeking the publication of the Government review into the connection between Covid19 and black and ethnic minority deaths in the UK, these emails express anger and frustration not only at these issues themselves, but also the long term and deep rooted structural causes of racism which are endemic in our society.
 I therefore want Walthamstow residents to know that each of their emails will be heard not just by me, but as part of Walthamstow’s call for action; they speak to the widespread concern not only to address these individual concerns but at the environment in which we currently live where they are not unexpected.